 For thousands of years, the name “Jezebel” was used to describe an immoral, scheming woman who deceives, manipulates and destroys people to reach her own nefarious goals.

 The name is rather appropriate.
 Since its creation, the publication Jezebel has been poisoning the public space with toxic content based on manufactured outrage, personal attacks, and exploiting “feminism”.

 In her article “Why Jezebel Has The Wrong Approach To Feminism, Period”, writer Kyria Abrahams wrote:

 “In order to say how Jezebel is ruining feminism, I guess I’d need a good idea of what feminism is in 2014.
 And God only knows at this point, because Jezebel has ruined it.
-Before the Internet, being a feminist meant that your boss couldn’t fire you just because you refused to let him grab your tits.
+Before the Internet, being a feminist meant that your boss couldn’t fire you just because you refused to let him grab your t--s.
 That was a good thing.
 These days, feminism is more about hurt feelings and trigger warnings, blogs about rape jokes, ironic racism, and fat shaming.
 It used to be about the pill and the right to be a female priest.
 Now it’s about outrage and clickbait.

 Jezebel plays upon the worst female stereotype: that of the gossipy, shrill, cliquish, therapy-tethered, cast of Girls-style spoiled brat.
-Jezebel writers act the way misogynistic men mistakenly believe all women act, with a stick up their ass and their nose in an iPhone.
+Jezebel writers act the way misogynistic men mistakenly believe all women act, with a stick up their a-s and their nose in an iPhone.
 This website, and sites like them, have single-handedly set back badass chicks faster than Sleater Kinney in a tractor beam.”